Group05-Project02/waste-management/README.md

 ## Installation
+This application can be accessed using the deployed Heroku url as found [below]( https://waste-management-project2.herokuapp.com/)

-First, the user must clone the repository from GitHub.
+To connect to the application on their local host address, the user must clone the repository from GitHub.
 Once cloned, the user will open their terminal and `npm install` the dependencies as found in the package.json file (dotenv, express, mysql2, and sequelize).
 The user will also be required to create an .env file to hide their password.

-To connect to the database, the user will run `mysql -u root -p`, then they must ensure the schema.sql file is sourced by running `source db/schema.sql`.
-Next, the user will quit mysql and open the terminal again.
-Then seed the file by running `npm run seed` and to connect to the server run `npm start`.
+They must then connect to the server by running `npm start`.
 From there, the user can test routes with Insomnia Core if they desire to do so.

 ## License
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)